ansible-lockdown/RHEL6-STIG/README.md

 **rhel6stig_cat3_services** List of services that are stopped and disabled to correct CAT III findings.
 This should be customized to suit your environment.

+**rhel6stig_temporary_users** List of user accounts and the expiration date to set.
+This variable is used by CAT III finding V-38685.
+(Default: undefined)

 Dependencies
 ------------